 I was telling this to my friend at dinner he had the thought (I’m paraphrasing here), “Maybe if I had cuddle buddies in my life, my connection with that lady would have had space and time to grow.”

 “Bingo!”
 I thought.

 What would shift in your life if you had multiple cuddle buddies?
 Besides being inherently gratifying, enjoying your connections with others can help take some of the pressure off your significant other or hopes for a significant other.

 I was sharing a similar sentiment with a couple that was experimenting with the possibility of opening their relationship.
 They were wondering how to deal with that situation where she was wanting to connect to a lover and he was “left alone” on a Friday night.

-In that moment, I didn’t recommend that he get cuddle buddies.
+At that moment, I didn’t recommend that he get cuddle buddies.
 (Though now that I think about it, it’s not a bad idea.)
 But I did talk about how having multiple channels of connection could make situations like theirs feel less threatening.

-If you are just focusing on one person to get all your emotional, spiritual, and mammalian needs met, it doesn’t give that one person a whole lot of space or freedom to enjoy their other interests or connections.
+If you are just focusing on one person to get all your emotional, spiritual, and mammalian needs met, it doesn’t give that one person a whole lot of energetic space or freedom to enjoy their other interests or connections.
 Those other connections might be Maui, a work project, a dance, or another intimate.

 Either way, having space in your being to let your special someone follow healthy impulses that don’t involve spending time with you can really serve your relationship.
 Consciously cultivating multiple connections that feed, nourish, enliven, and support you can help you create relationship resiliency.
 You will feel more resourced and connected.
 You can give your special someone their need for space while not losing out on your basic needs.